gonglini/Self-driving-car-with-ROS/README.md

 If any git permission errors are encountered, try the following suggestions via [this stackoverflow post](https://stackoverflow.com/questions/8197089/fatal-error-when-updating-submodule-using-git).

 Since the same repo is checked out on both a Json and a laptop/PC, you will need to install an i2c library on the laptop/pc for the software to compile correctly.
-The `i2cpwm_board` node is not run on the laptop/pc, but compilation will look for dependencies for this node.
-Install the necessary library via:
+The `i2cpwm_board` node is not run on the laptop/pc.
-`sudo apt-get install libi2c-dev`

-You should install additional packages.
+You should install additional packages on Json.

 *  `sudo pip3 install adafruit-circuitpython-pca9685`
 *  `sudo pip3 install adafruit-circuitpython-servokit`
 *   `sudo pip3 install board`
 *   `sudo pip3 install keyboard`

-#### Note on detect line
+#### Note on perdict angle

 #### Running: